Ian Parry was a photojournalist who died while on assignment for The Sunday Times during the Romanian revolution in 1989. He was just 24 years of age.

 This is a significant prize for any photographer and continues with the support of The Sunday Times Magazine & Canon.

-This year, for the first time our extremely well attended exhibition will be held for two weeks from the 26th September at the MOTHER gallery, MOTHER, Biscuit Building 10 Redchurch Street, London E2 7D from 11am – 5pm.
+Our extremely well attended exhibition is held for two weeks at Downstairs at MOTHER, MOTHER, Biscuit Building 10 Redchurch Street, London E2 7D Open from 10am – 12pm closed for lunch 3-6pm

-Our sponsors are The Sunday Times and Canon.
-Our sincere thanks for the support of the Frontline Club, MOTHER London, Save the Children, Touch Digital, The Red Dot Agency & Errazuriz Wines & Greenall’s Original London Dry Gin.
+Our sponsors are: The Sunday Times and Canon.
+Our sincere thanks for the support of the Frontline Club, MOTHER London, Save the Children, Touch Digital.